IkshulDureja/Django_Tutorials/README.md

 After completing this repository, you will be able to/know about:-
 ## Django Level One
--creating a `Virtual Environment`
+*creating a `Virtual Environment`
--Initialise a django project
+*Initialise a django project
--Initialise django apps
+*Initialise django apps
--Mapping URLs
+*Mapping URLs
--Django Templates
+*Django Templates
--Django Static Files
+*Django Static Files

 ## Django Level Two